 One way to think of it is as “plumbing” software.
 APIs are expensive and time-consuming to develop but they neatly run under the ground and require advanced planning to manage using API management software.
 RPA on the other hand runs above the ground where changes can be made quickly, however, the RPA approach to integration has its pros and cons.
 The table below summarizes the comparison.

 |Time to Market||Low||High|

-As you can see from above, although RPA based integration is quicker and cheaper to implement however it’s not scalable for high-speed transaction environment.
+As you can see from the above, although RPA based integration is quicker and cheaper to implement, it’s not scalable for a high-speed transaction environment.
 In addition, RPA based integrations may also have higher maintenance requirements as the software requirements change to keep up with the business.
-Although the API based integrations also require maintenance but modern API Management Software makes the process simpler albeit at higher costs.
+Although the API based integrations also require maintenance, modern API Management Software makes the process simpler, albeit at higher costs.
 There are however many use cases where versatility of the RPA based solutions can be of significant value.

-There are situations where many Enterprise Product Vendors do not provide robust APIs or out of the box Integrations.
-Many of these Vendors charge a significant amount to do these integrations.
-Accelirate has architected many solutions where we utilized RPA to do the integration and then we encapsulated the RPA Bots with REST API using SOA Communications framework.
-This solution offered significant cost savings for the Client as well as provided them with a huge time to market advantage.
+There are situations where many Enterprise Product Vendors do not provide robust APIs or out of the box integrations; many of these vendors charge a significant amount to do these integrations.
+Accelirate has constructed many solutions where we utilized RPA to do the integration and then we encapsulated the RPA Bots with REST API using SOA communication framework.
+This solution offered significant cost savings for the client as well as provided them with a huge time-to-market advantage.
 The solution also allowed them to change the RPA based architecture underneath the REST API layer if they decided to invest in fully API based integrations in the future.